-Check out a sound sample and video review of the Low-Z 400Ω dynamic harmonica microphone (the sound at Low-Z on the switchable mic) at: Review
+Check out a sound sample and video review of the Clean dynamic harmonica microphone at: Review

-Check out Tim’s Douthit’s (harmonica player from MI, US) independent review and sound sample of the Dynamic 40K-Z Silver Bullet comparing it to the classic Green Bullet – CLICK HERE – for the video review and of the 40K-Z Dynamic Silver Bullet.
+Check out Tim’s Douthit’s (harmonica player from MI, US) independent review and sound sample of the Dirty Dynamic Silver Bullet comparing it to the classic Green Bullet – CLICK HERE – for the video review and of the Dirty 50K-Z Dynamic Silver Bullet.

 Feedback from harmonica players who use a Silver Bullet microphone

 Ben Hewlett, South Gloustershire, UK (Silver Bullet Dynamic | Medium-Z Clean (gain) – lime green and Special Edition 50KΩ

 Bens name and terrific harmonica playing will likely be familiar to many of you!
 Ben compares the Silver Bullets which he likes very much and recommends.

 Check out his video review comparing the Clean and Dirty Silver Bullets – which includes some cool playing showcasing the lovely tone of both these microphones when played by an expert!.

 “Ben Hewlett is one of the UK’s most respected harmonica teachers and the UK’s most prolific author on harmonica tuition.

 the Chairman of the NHL – National Harmonica League in the UK

 Professional Harmonica Instructor since 1996 qualified as CTABRSM in 2002 (Certificate of Teaching – Associated Board of the Royal Schools of Music)